pbklink/motif-core/etc/motif-core.api.md

 // Warning: (ae-missing-release-tag) "ReferenceableColumnLayoutsService" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class ReferenceableColumnLayoutsService extends LockOpenList<RevReferenceableColumnLayout> implements RevReferenceableColumnLayoutsService {
+export class ReferenceableColumnLayoutsService extends LockOpenList<RevReferenceableColumnLayout> implements RevReferenceableColumnLayouts {
     // (undocumented)
     getOrNew(definition: RevReferenceableColumnLayoutDefinition): RevReferenceableColumnLayout;
 }